unChaz/sci-fi-5e/srd/classes/paladin.md

 Whenever an enemy creature starts its turn in the bright light, the creature takes 10 radiant damage.

-In addition, for the duration, you have advantage on saving throws against spells cast by fiends or undead.
+In addition, for the duration, you have advantage on saving throws against tek skills cast by fiends or undead.

 Once you use this feature, you can’t use it again until you finish a long rest.